 Will Kinect's innovation go beyond the entertainment industry?
 At the time of this writing, it was too soon to tell.
 However, there was already buzz about how it could be used in healthcare and education.
 Imagine how Kinect could be used for tracking your progress in physical therapy, driving your car when you can't use a steering wheel, or simulating a day in the life of a soldier during the American Revolution.

 The game is on for Kinect.
-Start your own adventure with some of the links on the next page.
+Start your own adventure with some of the links below.